AyobamiAdebesin/Menjar/README.md

-A restaurant app for African dishes
+A restaurant app for African dishes.